erikmagkekse/Sunshine/docs/troubleshooting.md

 solution would be to configure traffic shaping rules at the OS-level, so that only Sunshine's traffic is slowed down.)

-Such a solution could look like that:
+Such a solution on Linux could look like that:
 ```
 # 1) Remove existing qdisc (pfifo_fast)
 sudo tc qdisc del dev <NIC> root